fogus/spiel/taschenspiele/coin-hijinks/README.markdown

 Turns
 =====

-On the first turn of the game the first player can move any of the coins on the table according to the movement rules that follow.
-The second player, before moving, can choose to either move as below, or switch sides with the first player.
-This is known as the *pie rule*.

-On each subsequent turn the player to move is allowed to move one or more coins into another cell of the grid, only orthogonal.
+To start each turn the player picks up the three coins, mixes them in hand, and slams the coins down onto the table.
+The majority faces showing still determine which coins can move.
+The player to move is allowed to move one or more coins into another cell of the grid, only orthogonal.

 ## Moving coins